Aculys Pharma delivers positive Phase 3 clinical study interim analysis result of a diazepam nasal spray: an antiepileptic drug for the treatment of epileptic seizures

 - The primary efficacy endpoint was met in a pre-specified interim analysis, and the drug was found to be safe and tolerable.
 No respiratory depression related adverse events causally related to the studied drug were observed.

-- Based on the data obtained from the interim analysis of this study, Aculys plans to submit an application for the manufacture and sale of diazepam nasal spray.
+- Based on the data obtained from the interim analysis of this study, Aculys plans to submit a New Drug Application for diazepam nasal spray.

 TOKYO, Oct.
 18, 2023 /PRNewswire/ -- Aculys Pharma, Inc., a clinical stage biopharmaceutical company focused on commercializing innovative treatments for neurological conditions, today announced that it has achieved its primary efficacy endpoint in a pre-specified interim analysis of its Phase 3 clinical study of a diazepam nasal spray (compound development code: NRL-1), an antiepileptic drug for the treatment of status epilepticus or epileptic seizures that may lead to status epilepticus targeting Japanese patients aged 6 to 17 years.